author-sid/Gamoney/README.md

 This app helps user to earn while playing games, which is a lot of fun and profitable as well.
 Best of both world This code is only for education purpose

+You can find the java code in app > src > main > java a

 You can find me on [![Instagram][1.2]][1], or on [![LinkedIn][2.2]][2].